bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After the viewpoint, we continued on a trail that entered the forest.
 It was likely an animal trail, but even under a few inches of snow, it was fairly easy to follow.
 It led to our next point of interest: a steep, grassy slope at 509267.
 Here expansive views exceeded those on the viewpoint.
 We hiked to the top of the meadow and re-entered the trees.

 Keeping below the ridgetop which appeared strewn with deadfall, we continued our ascent using animal trails when we could.
 Eventually it became practical to gain the ridge and follow it to the summit.
-There we found a cairn and caught glimpses of Mount Glasgow through the trees.
+We found a cairn and caught glimpses of Mount Glasgow through the trees.
 We soon headed back down.

 Since we were hiking a loop, there was no need to go all the way back to Big Elbow Trail.
 Before reaching the viewpoint, we dropped down a steep slope to South Glasgow Creek.
 We followed the broad, dry creekbed west until it turned.
 We left it, entered the trees and looked for Glasgow Creek trail.
 That wasn't easy: several inches of snow made it difficult to discern one human trail from the numerous animal trails.
 But after a couple hundred metres, we stumbled upon it.

 The best feature of Glasgow Creek trail is the huge meadow it runs through, providing a welcomed relief from the forest.
 Then the trail plunges back into the trees.
 By now the sun had dipped below the mountaintops leaving us with a murky plod back while floundering on a trail we could barely see in the snow.
 The trail parallels Elbow River, but there are few river views until it approaches the suspension bridge.
-We didn’t relish our last couple of hours of hiking, but undoubtedly it would be more pleasant in dry conditions and in good light.
+We didn’t relish our last couple of hours of hiking, but undoubtedly it would be more pleasant in dry conditions and good light.
 But it wasn't enough to detract from our enjoyment of climbing Elbow Hill.

 View of Glasgow Hill after leaving the parking lot